A. You may search the Library's online catalog, StyleCat, use our Research Guides, and try some of our "open access" database suggestions.

 However, some of the online databases we subscribe to, along with additional ones, may be available to you through other channels:

 - Other libraries you can use : Public libraries near you may provide online access to a variety of databases.
+Many databases may be available remotely (using your library card information to log in) but some may be restricted to on-site use only.

 - NOVEL: New York Online Virtual Electronic Library (Available to New York State residents only):

 Databases which come from NOVEL (NY Online Virtual Electronic Library) are available in university and public libraries throughout New York State.
-If you have a New York State Library Borrower's Card or a New York State Driver License (or NYS DMV Non-Driver Photo ID), you can also access NOVEL resources remotely
+If you have a New York State Library Borrower's Card or a New York State Driver License (or NYS DMV Non-Driver Photo ID), you can also access NOVEL resources remotely.

 Some of the databases available at FIT are provided by SUNYConnect.
 If you are a student or employee at another SUNY (State University of New York) campus, look for these resources on your own campus site